Part A: Course Overview

 Upon successful completion of this course, you will be able to:

-1. Design and implement research projects using research techniques appropriate to the disciplines of urban policy and urban planning
+1. Refine and implement research projects, using research techniques appropriate to the disciplines of urban policy and urban planning.

-3. Analyse policy and present informed, evidence-based recommendations
+3. Situate research in relation to urban policy context and present informed, evidence-based recommendations.

-4. Identify the role of group dynamics in group work and determine strategies for effectively collaborating with others in a professional environment.
+5. Identify the role of group dynamics in group work, then determine and implement strategies for effectively collaborating with others in a professional environment.

 Overview of Learning Activities